LGV | MESMAC

 LGV

-Lymphogranuloma venereum (LGV) is a sexually transmitted infection caused by certain types of chlamydia bacteria.
-It is transmitted through anal or vaginal sex, and possibly through the use of sex toys if they are not washed.
-LGV is treated with a course of antibiotics, usually for three weeks.
+Lymphogranuloma venereum (LGV) is an STI caused by certain types of chlamydia bacteria, passed on through anal or vaginal sex.
+It is treated with a course of antibiotics, usually over three weeks.

 LGV is a sexually transmitted infection caused by certain types of chlamydia bacteria, although they are different from the one which causes genital chlamydia.
 It is mostly found in men who have sex with men in the UK, especially if they are HIV positive.
 In other parts of the world such as African and South Asian countries, LGV is a common sexually transmitted infection.